uptane/uptane-standard/uptane-standard.md

 ## Conformance terminology

 The keywords REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in {{RFC2119}}.
 Given the importance of interpreting these terms correctly, we present these definitions here.
-Note that when referring to actions in the Standard that mandate compliance, the word SHALL will be used, rather than the word MUST.
+Note that when referring to actions in the Standard that mandate conformance, the word SHALL will be used, rather than the word MUST.

 *SHALL* This word or the term "REQUIRED" mean that the definition is an absolute requirement of the specification.
 *SHALL NOT* This phrase means that the definition is an absolute prohibition of the specification.